kubernetes/kops/docs/cluster_spec.md

 ## Node local DNS cache

-If you are using CoreDNS, you can enable NodeLocal DNSCache.
+As of kops 1.18, you can enable NodeLocal DNSCache if you are using CoreDNS.
 It is used to improve improve the Cluster DNS performance by running a dns caching agent on cluster nodes as a DaemonSet.

 ```yaml
 spec: